ngeor/blog/_posts/2018/2018-04-22-assertj-cheatsheet.md

 title: AssertJ cheatsheet
 date: 2018-04-22 07:10:29.000000000 +02:00
 published: true
-categories:
-- tech
 tags:
   - AssertJ
   - java
   - unit tests
+  - cheat sheet
 ---

-<a href="https://joel-costigliola.github.io/assertj/">AssertJ</a> is a an assertions library for unit tests in Java that is well worth considering.
+<a href="https://joel-costigliola.github.io/assertj/">AssertJ</a> is a an
+assertions library for unit tests in Java that is well worth considering.
 Here are some examples.

 ## Basic